Monday, 5 December 2011

 He stopped and accompanied me while I selected two stones - which was more difficult than it might sound as many of the stones of suitable dimension had seams and cracks running through , some of which had been opened when the stone was blasted from the hillside.
 He used the digger to flip several stones to enable me to check all the faces for indicators of flaws, which was extremely helpful.

-Place of Origin : a landscape art project connected to the quarry at Kemnay, which I understand spanned 10 years.
+Gordon has accompanied many artists round this and other local quarries, including John Maine who worked on Place of Origin : a landscape art project connected to the quarry at Kemnay, which I understand spanned 10 years.